kpishere/Net485/README.md

 Layers 3-5:

 - The bulk of the work is here.
 Version announcemnt, network coordination of who is master (coordinator), and automatic node assignment are working.
+- Data packets infrastructure in place along with 4 types of packet routing.
+Next items are Token Offer Broadcast and correct handling of devices on coordinator side in case of device timeouts.

 Still not quite usefull but almost.
 A work in progress ...

 # Net485Listen